alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-08-20-seeking-help-from-kafirs.md

 note: false
 uid: seeking-help-from-kafirs
 category: [rulership]
-excerpt: "It is permissible to seek the help of Mushriks to fight against other Mushriks, if they are willing to help.
+summary: "It is permissible to seek the help of Mushriks to fight against other Mushriks, if they are willing to help.
 It is not permissible to give them a share of the booty as it was not authentically reported that the Prophet (peace be upon him) did so."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz